babo/bigquery-prezi/prezi.md

 .right[*attila.babo@nordcloud.com*]
 .footnote[http://hive.gl/BRQYQ]
 ???
-# try it at home!
+# Try it at home!
 - this presentation is shared with you
 - try it at home!
 - When you see the value that BigQuery gives you, please contact Nordcloud and we will help you set up an account where you will get a monthly invoice from us in NOK